 Aterro Sanitario do Barlavento, Portimao (Algar)

-A big thank you also to Kris and Luc van Uffelen at Fleetronic for all their support and hard work in adapting their loggers to suit our needs.
+A big thank you also to Kris Broos at Comandi for all his support this developing the loggers for our projects.

 NERC, BTO, FCT (Fundacao para a Ciencia e a Tecnologia), ELSA